SamuelMcGowan/editor/README.md

 # Ash Text Editor

-A work in progress text editor, build from scratch with minimal dependencies.
+A work in progress text editor, using a custom terminal library.